Resident Student Handbook Contents

 On-Campus Housing Policies

-Students needing special housing accommodations due to ADA requests must have the condition documented and approved by the Assistant Vice President for Academic Services (Glendening 233).
-The Assistant Vice President for Academic Services, in conjunction with the Associate Dean of Students, reserves the right to judge whether a specific condition warrants a special housing assignment.
-Please contact the Office of Academic Services for more information (240-895-4388).
+Students needing special housing accommodations due to ADA requests must have the condition documented and approved by the Director of Counseling Services.
+The Director of Counseling Services, in conjunction with the Associate Dean of Students, reserves the right to judge whether a specific condition warrants a special housing assignment.
+Please complete the special housing needs request form to start this evaluation process.

 Air-conditioned residences are Caroline Hall, Lewis Quadrangle, Prince George Hall, Waring Commons, and the Townhouses.
 The air conditioning in campus buildings is turned on in early May, when the outside temperature is consistently above 75 - 80 degrees.
 The air conditioning is turned off on campus in late September or early October, when the outside temperature at night is consistently below 65 degrees and the daytime temperature is consistently below 80 degrees.